Guidance on accessing updates using RSS News Feeds

 Different news readers work on different operating systems, so you will need to choose one that will work with your computer.

-To identify a suitable news reader, try Google (News Reader).
-Alternatively, if you are a corporate user, speak to your IT Department who may either have a preferred news reader product, or already provide a centralised mechanism for displaying RSS content on your intranet.
+Identify a suitable news reader or speak to your IT Department who may either have a preferred news reader product, or already provide a centralised mechanism for displaying RSS content on your intranet.